jpmedley/mdn-helper/README.md

 ### build

 Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, then builds the results as though you had used the `css`, `header`, or `interface` command.
 For interfaces, this also outputs BCD if a file doesn't exist.
+Use `-j` or `--jsonOnly` to create a new JSON boilerplate for the browser compatibility data database, but no draft MDN pages.

-**Syntax:** `build _searchString_`
+**Syntax:** `build _searchString_ -- [(-j | --jsonOnly)]`

 ### burn